-LGBT Youth: It's Time for Birds and Birds, AND Bees and Bees
+LGBTQ Youth: It's Time For Birds And Birds, AND Bees And Bees

 Sex Ed Advances to Include Queer Youth

 The Atlantic reported on the trend in some states on making sex education more inclusive of LGBT youth, which has long been a deficit credited with contributing to disparities.
-Earlier this month, Massachusetts passed a law requiring school districts that have sex ed to be more inclusive of LGBT content, for example.
+Earlier this month, the Massachusetts senate passed a bill requiring school districts that have sex ed to be more inclusive of LGBT content, for example.
 Still, most states do not have such laws.

 Concerning New Data on Trans Women of Color